IsaacVerm/weblog/static/posts/07-07-2025-public-notes.md

 A small analysis focused just on time management makes a lot of sense.
 Now I start to win games just because I've got the game under control.
 The biggest danger will be playing too slow, but I can remedy that later on.
+The great thing about time management is you can improve just by thinking about it consistently.